sbaerlocher/ansible.windows/roles/directories/README.md

 ## Description

-Creates various directory structures on the target system.
+Creates a directory structure on the target system.

 ## Role Variables